-The first time I made a vegetarian lasagne I was bitterly disappointed; I hadn't realised how much steak mince contributes to the flavour and substituting the mince with vegetables and vegetarian mince didn't have the same effect.
-Determined not to give up, I upped the ingredients using extra red wine, oregano, basil, pieces of (vegetarian) Lincolnshire sausage, Worcestershire sauce, buffalo mozzarella and creme fraiche.
-Much better.
+The first time I made a vegetarian lasagne I was bitterly disappointed; I hadn't realised how much steak mince contributes to the flavour of lasagne and swapping the beef for vegetables and vegetarian mince wasn't enough.
+The second time around I added extra ingredients like red wine, oregano, basil, pieces of vegetarian Lincolnshire sausage, Worcestershire sauce (not vegetarian), buffalo mozzarella and creme fraiche.
+It was much better.

 I tend to make two lasagnes from the quantities specified and save one for later in the week.
 I find that lasagne tastes even better when cooked the second time around.